-The CDU also adopted a motion in favour of a minimum wage in sectors without one in a major shift to the centre for Merkel's party after earlier about-faces on nuclear energy and army conscription.
+A call for a minimum wage in sectors without one is also expected to focus minds at the Leipzig congress, in a major shift to the centre for Merkel's party after earlier about-faces on nuclear energy and army conscription.

 "There are people who have two or sometimes three jobs and nevertheless still end up with too little in their pocket to be able to live decently," Merkel said.

-A commission of employers and trade unions will now set the level in relevant industries, and region by region, without direct state involvement.
+She called for a commission of employers and trade unions to set the level in relevant industries, without direct state involvement.

 The weekly Welt am Sonntag saw the move, together with several other policy changes, as an attempt by Merkel to eye up a possible future tie-up with the opposition Social Democrats or the Greens after the 2013 general election.